instacart/lore/README.rst

           return Boolean('has_subscription')

-The superclass :python:`lore.pipelines.TrainTestSplit` will take care of:
+The superclass :python:`lore.pipelines.base.Holdout` will take care of:

-# splitting the data into training_data/validation_data/test_data dataframes
+- splitting the data into training_data/validation_data/test_data dataframes
-# fitting the encoders to training_data
+- fitting the encoders to training_data
-# transforming training_data/validation_data/test_data for the model
+- transforming training_data/validation_data/test_data for the model

 Define some models that will fit and predict the data.
 Base models are designed to be extended and overridden, but work with defaults out of the box.